johnender/portafolio/readme.md

 This is just a personal portfolio, I will be adding to this repository any web project that I create while studying by my own.
 As the portfolio itself, this readme is work in progress.

+ECMAScript6+>src>index.js -> examples of javascript fundaments and others.

 <!-- ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system. -->